joangro/joangro.github.io/README.md

 - This is a generated repo from [amitmerchant1990/reverie](https://github.com/amitmerchant1990/reverie)
 - I will use this to write up stuff about what I find interesting or useful on my day to day job, and share it publicly.

+# Original repo information

+Below you can see the original repo information and links, leaving it as a reference.

 ## Features overview

 - Clean and minimal design